sisinflab/tutorial-gnns-recsys-log2023/index.md

 + Introduction and motivations of the tutorial: 5 minutes
 + Basics concepts of recommender systems & GNNs-based recommendation: 15 minutes

-**Reproducibility**: 60 minutes
+**Reproducibility** (Claudio Pomo): 60 minutes

-+ **[Hands-on #1]** Implementation and reproducibility of GNNs-based recsys in Elliot with PyG and reproducibility issues (Daniele Malitesta): 35 minutes
++ **[Hands-on #1]** Implementation and reproducibility of GNNs-based recsys in Elliot with PyG and reproducibility issues: 35 minutes
-+ Performance comparison of GNNs-based approaches to traditional recommendation systems (Claudio Pomo): 25 minutes
++ Performance comparison of GNNs-based approaches to traditional recommendation systems: 25 minutes

 **Break and Q&A**: 15 minutes